-- 17.1.
-We will take all necessary steps to make sure that, as far as is reasonably practical, we protect your health, safety, and welfare, in line with the Health and Safety at Work etc. Act (1974) and all other related legislation. - 17.2.
-You must co-operate with us on all health and safety matters and follow the information outlined in UCEM's online health and safety documents (opens new window) for apprentices only.
-Further information can also be found in the Online Safety Guidance (opens new window). - 17.3.
-If you are on our premises or other venues related to your programmes of study, you must behave in a way that protects your own safety and the safety of others. - 17.4.
-If you have any concerns about health and safety, you must contact the Student Advice Team via Student Central (opens new window).
+- 18.1.
+We will take all necessary steps to make sure that, as far as is reasonably practical, we protect your health, safety, and welfare, in line with the Health and Safety at Work etc. Act (1974) and all other related legislation. - 18.2.
+You must co-operate with us on all health and safety matters and follow the information outlined in the University online health and safety documents (opens new window) for apprentices only and Health and Safety Information for Students.
+Further information can also be found in the Online Safety Guidance (opens new window). - 18.3.
+If you are on our premises or other venues related to your programmes of study, you must behave in a way that protects your own safety and the safety of others. - 18.4.
+If you have any concerns about health and safety, you must contact the Student Advice Team via the VLE (opens new window).
 If you are an apprenticeship student, please contact your Apprenticeship Outcomes Officer.

-18. Safeguarding and Prevent
+19. Safeguarding and Prevent

-- 18.1.
-Safeguarding is about protecting people's health, wellbeing, and human rights, and enabling them to live free from harm, abuse, and neglect. - 18.2.
+- 19.1.
+Safeguarding is about protecting people's health, wellbeing, and human rights, and enabling them to live free from harm, abuse, and neglect. - 19.2.
 Under the Counter-Terrorism and Security Act (2015) we also have a responsibility to "have due regard to the need to prevent people from being drawn into terrorism" and to make sure that students are aware of the procedures in the event that a concern is raised.
-This aligns with the UK government's Prevent Strategy (opens new window). - 18.3.
+This aligns with the UK government's Prevent Strategy (opens new window). - 19.3.
 You must co-operate with us as we fulfil our safeguarding and prevent duties.
-If you have a concern about your own or another student's safety, welfare or human rights, or have concerns relating to extremism, including extremist ideas, you should contact the Designated Safeguarding Lead by emailing safeguarding@ucem.ac.uk - 18.4.
-Further details can be found in UCEM's Code of Practice chapter on Safeguarding and Prevent (opens new window), the Safeguarding Procedure (opens new window), and the Prevent Procedure (opens new window).
+If you have a concern about your own or another student's safety, welfare or human rights, or have concerns relating to extremism, including extremist ideas, you should contact the Designated Safeguarding Lead by emailing safeguarding@ube.ac.uk - 19.4.
+Further details can be found in the University Safeguarding Procedure (opens new window) and the Prevent Procedure (opens new window).

-19. Freedom of speech
+20. Freedom of speech

-- 19.1.
-We are committed to the freedom of speech for the benefit of students and staff at the institution. - 19.2.
-Please refer to UCEM's Freedom of Speech Policy (opens new window) for further details including how you can make a complaint about a freedom of speech issue.

-20. Privacy and data protection

 - 20.1.
+We are committed to the freedom of speech for the benefit of students and staff at the institution. - 20.2.
+Please refer to the University Freedom of Speech Policy (opens new window) for further details including how you can make a complaint about a freedom of speech issue.

+21. Privacy and data protection

-Any personal information given to us will be treated with the highest standards of security and confidentiality, in accordance with the Data Protection Act (2018) and the UK General Data Protection Regulation (2021) (GDPR). - 20.2.
-UCEM's Privacy Policy (opens new window) and Data Protection Policy (opens new window) is available on our website.
+- 21.1.
+Any personal information given to us will be treated with the highest standards of security and confidentiality, in accordance with the Data Protection Act (2018) and the UK General Data Protection Regulation (2021) (GDPR). - 21.2.
+The University Privacy Policy (opens new window) and Data Protection Policy (opens new window) is available on our website.

-21. Complaints and appeals
+22.Complaints and appeals